Tamburasca/kodi/README.md

     URL for XMLTV: http://localhost:3003/guide.xml

-Since the docker container may not yet be up when the playlist is loaded KODI's start needs to be delayed.
+Since the docker container may not yet be up when the playlist is loaded, KODI's start needs to be delayed.

     systemctl edit kodi-autostart.service